JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Manage Versioned Settings

 Our REST API now allows you to manage settings related to [storing project settings in VCS](storing-project-settings-in-version-control.md).
-New API allows you to modify these settings, check for changes, and load/commit changes from/to the related VCS.
+You can use this new API to modify these settings, check for changes, and load/commit changes from/to the related VCS.
 Explore the `/app/rest/projects/{locator}/versionedSettings/` endpoint to view available requests.

 ### Manage User Roles